Lightning-AI/pytorch-lightning/docs/source-fabric/guide/multi_node/cloud.rst

 **Audience**: Users who don't want to waste time on cluster configuration and maintenance.

-`Lightning AI <https://lightning.ai>`_ is a platform where you can build, train, finetune and deploy models without worrying about infrastructure, cost management, scaling, and other technical headaches.
+`Lightning Studios <https://lightning.ai>`_ is a cloud platform where you can build, train, finetune and deploy models without worrying about infrastructure, cost management, scaling, and other technical headaches.
-This guide shows you how easy it is to run a Fabric training script across multiple machines in the cloud.
+This guide shows you how easy it is to run a Fabric training script across multiple machines on Lightning Studios.

 ----